-MEDA 165 5.00 credits Sp Medications in Medical Assisting & Diseases REEL Explores knowledge of common diseases and including diagnostic and pathology, modalities.
+MEDA 165 Sp 5 credits Medications in Medical Assisting & Diseases REEL

+Explores knowledge of common diseases and pathology, including diagnostic and treatment modalities.
 Students will become proficient in using drug reference materials.
 This course is part of the educational requirement for the Medical Assistant-Certified, according to Engrossed Substitute Senate Bill 6237 (ESSB 6237), and teaches to the scope of practice according to this law.
 Lecture and laboratory content include administration and documentation of oral, subcutaneous, intramuscular, intradermal, and ophthalmic medications.